amandate/salestax/README.md

 * An item is classified as an imported good if it contains the word "imported" its line in the input text file.

-## Thought Process and Limitations
+## Thought Process
 My biggest objective was figuring out how to classify items as a book, food, medical product, or an imported good.
+This led me to question what type of input I should be expecting: generic items or brand name items?

+I figured it was pretty open ended, so depending on how I set up my data, I could easily tweak my program to encompass more specific items such as brands.
-I came up with several different approaches, such as using open source or APIs.
-However,
+For scalability purposes, I decided to consider specific branded items, which led me to consider several different approaches, such as using open source, APIs, or [DBpedia](https://wiki.dbpedia.org/about).
+However, after further research, I couldn't quite find something that worked well enough.

+Since the input I was given had things like "book" and "chocolate bar", I felt it was safe to assume (for now) that I would not receive more specific input like a book title or a brand of chocolate bar.

 ## Important Folders and Files
 * src - Folder containing program files